 Centerfire rounds, however, quickly gained the upper hand and for very good reasons.

 However, there is a limit to centerfire rounds, specifically in size.
 Once you get down to about .23 caliber in a non-rifle round, that’s about the limit of how small a human or mechanical hand can easily and repeatedly make a cartridge.
 Today, the smallest you can get with any frequency is .25 ACP and even then not terribly often.
-In previous eras, the smallest was the 5.5mm Velo Dog, a small round literally invented (not making this up) for a pocket gun designed for French bicyclists so they could shoot aggressive dogs.
+In previous eras, the smallest was the 5.5mm Velo Dog, a small caliber literally invented (not making this up) for a pocket handgun designed for French bicyclists so they could shoot aggressive dogs.